-The world’s most famous stone circle, Stonehenge is a prehistoric monument in Wiltshire, England.
+The world’s most famous stone circle, Stonehenge is a prehistoric monument in Wiltshire, England, visited by more than a million people per year.
 This monument was built by Neolithic people.
 It was constructed in six stages between 3000 and 1520 bce, especially during the transition from the Neolithic to the Bronze Age.
 It is made up of a ring of standing stones, with each standing stone around 13 feet (4.0 m) high, seven feet (2.1 m) wide with a weight of around 25 tons.

 Archaeologists believe that this ancient circle of standing stones was constructed anywhere from 3000 to 2000 B.C.

 One of the best-known landmarks in the United Kingdom is Stonehenge, considered as a British cultural icon.
 It has been a legally protected planned historical monument since 1882 when legislation to protect historical monuments was first successfully launched in Britain.

 In first stage – The most ancient part of the Stonehenge monument was constructed in thirtieth century (3000 to 2935 bce) as a bank and ditch enclosing a ring of pits, called the Aubrey Holes, which held standing stone.
 Aubrey Holes, named after John Aubrey, who acknowledged them in 1666.